muradhossain1/muradhossain1/README.md

 ###

-<p align="left">Hello!
-I am Md Murad Hossain, an enthusiastic programmer and tech lover.
-I particularly enjoy working with programming languages HTML/CSS and technologies.
-My interest in learning more about web technologies, and soon I found myself diving into JavaScript, React, Node.js, Express.js, MongoDB, Firebase and JWT .<br><br>- 📚 I'm currently learning Node.js, Express.js, MongoDB<br>- ⚡ In my free time I like sports, listening to music, etc.</p>
+<p align="left">I'm MD Murad Hossain, a passionate MERN Stack Developer with a strong focus on building scalable, secure, and interactive web applications.
+I particularly solving complex problems and continuously exploring new technologies to enhance user experience and system efficiency.
+My interest in learning more about web technologies at JavaScript, React, Node.js, Express.js, Firebase, Next.js, Typescript and MongoDB. <br><br>- 📚 I'm currently learning Node.js, Express.js, MongoDB<br>- ⚡ In my free time I like sports, listening to music, etc.</p>

 ###